Michael D. Bordo

 Charles W. Calomiris

-Charles W. Calomiris is Henry Kaufman Professor of Financial Institutions at the Columbia University Graduate School of Business and a Professor at Columbia’s School of International and Public Affairs.
-He is a member of the Shadow Financial Regulatory Committee, the Shadow Open Market Committee, and the Financial Economists Roundtable, and a Research Associate of the National Bureau of Economic Research.
-Professor Calomiris was a Senior Fellow at the Council on Foreign Relations, is a member of the Task Force on Property Rights at the Hoover Institution, and the Pew Trusts Project on Financial Reform.
-He co-directed the Project on Financial Deregulation at the American Enterprise Institute for over a decade.
+Charles W. Calomiris is the Henry Kaufman Professor of Financial Institutions at Columbia Business School and a Professor at Columbia’s School of International and Public Affairs.
+He is an adjunct fellow at the Manhattan Institute, a member of the Financial Economists Roundtable, a member of the Shadow Open Market Committee, and a Research Associate of the National Bureau of Economic Research.
+Professor Calomiris co-directs the Hoover Institution’s Program on Regulation and the Rule of Law, and is co-managing editor of the Journal of Financial Intermediation.
+His recent book with Stephen Haber, Fragile By Design: The Political Origins of Banking Crises and Scarce Credit (Princeton 2014) was named one of the 2014 books of the year by the Financial Times and by Bloomberg Businessweek.
 Professor Calomiris served on the International Financial Institution Advisory Commission, a Congressional commission to advise the U.S. government on the reform of the IMF, the World Bank, the regional development banks, and the WTO.
+His research spans segovernment on the reform of the IMF, the World Bank, the regional development banks, and the WTO.
 His research spans several areas, including banking, corporate finance, financial history, monetary economics, and economic development.
 He received a B.A. in economics from Yale University in 1979 and a Ph.D. in economics from Stanford University in 1985.

 Gregory D. Hess

-Gregory D. Hess, the James G. Boswell Professor of Economics and George R. Roberts Fellow, is currently the Dean of Faculty and Vice President for Academic Affairs at Claremont McKenna College.
+Gregory D. Hess is the President of Wabash College, a liberal arts college for men in Crawfordsville, Indiana.
 Hess is a graduate of the University of California, Davis, and earned master’s and doctorate degrees at The Johns Hopkins University.
-Prior to CMC, he was the Danforth-Lewis Professor of Economics at Oberlin College and a University lecturer at Cambridge University and fellow of St. John’s College.
+Prior to Wabash, he was Boswell Professor of Economics and Dean of the Faculty at Claremont McKenna College, the Danforth-Lewis Professor of Economics at Oberlin College and a University lecturer at Cambridge University and fellow of St. John’s College.
 He has served as an economist at the Federal Reserve Board in Washington, D.C., and has been a visiting scholar at the Bank of Japan, the International Monetary Fund, and the Federal Reserve Banks of Cleveland, Kansas City and St. Louis.
 His teaching and research interests include macroeconomics, public finance, monetary policy, and political economy.

 Peter Ireland is the Murray and Monti Professor of Economics at Boston College, a Research Associate at the National Bureau of Economic Research, and an Editor of the Berkeley Electronic Journal of Macroeconomics.
 Before joining the faculty at Boston College, Professor Ireland held positions at Rutgers University and at the Federal Reserve Bank of Richmond; he received his Ph.D. in economics from the University of Chicago in 1991.
 Professor Ireland’s teaching and research focus on macroeconomics and monetary economics, particularly Federal Reserve policy and its effects on the United States economy.